seccodingguy/python/README.md

 # External IP Address Checker

 Are you looking for a way to periodically check the external IP address of the router in your home provided by your ISP, however, you don't want to pay for this service?
-Well, look not further!
+Well, look no further!
 The External IP Address Checker will keep you updated and connected through your VPN even if the IP Address changes while you're on the road!

 Prerequisites:
 - OpenVPN installed and configured